randomtest2378/open-genmoji/lora/README.md

 1. First, create a LoRA.
 You can learn how in `README` in the `open-genmoji/finetuning` folder in the root directory.
 2. Go ahead and name that LoRA, and submit a PR to the [Open Genmoji HuggingFace](https://huggingface.co/EvanZhouDev/open-genmoji), adding that file.
-3. If you would like your model to use a custom metaprompt (for Prompt Assist), you should add that to the `metaprompt` folder. _You do not need a metaprompt.
-You can choose to use `metaprompt/open-genmoji`_
+3. If you would like your model to use a custom metaprompt for Prompt Assist, you should add it to the `metaprompt` folder.
+A metaprompt consists of a **`md` file for an LLM** to improve the prompt to the image model.
+You can also choose to include a **LLM conversation history `json`**.
+Both of these files should have the same file name (For example `open-gemoji.md` and `open-genmoji.json`).
+If you have a custom metaprompt `md` but no custom `json`, no Conversation History will be loaded.  _Note that there is already a `metaprompt/open-genmoji` JSON and Markdown.
+You may use that as your default._

    <details>
-     <summary><em>Optional: improving Prompt Assistant consistency by adding conversation history </em> </summary>
+     <summary>Optional: Improving Prompt Assistant consistency by adding a conversation history JSON </summary>
      To make outputs of your metaprompt more consistent across different LLM's, you can choose to add example combinations of input and output texts to a JSON file with the same name as your metaprompt.

      The file should be structured with a key `"messages"` which has a value containing a list of dictionaries as shown below.